hallski/MogKit/README.md

 For an introduction to transducers, see [Clojure - Transducers](http://clojure.org/transducers) and the presentation by Clojure creator [Rich Hickey](https://www.youtube.com/watch?v=6mTbuzafcII).

 ## Use cases
 There are several cases where using MogKit might make sense.
-The easiest is when you simply want to transform some data in for example an array into a new array.
+Easiest shown with some example.

 ### Simply transform data
+When you simply want to transform some data in for example an array into a new array.

 ```objective-c
 NSArray *array = @[@1, @2, @3];
 NSArray *result = [array mog_transduce:MOGMapTransducer(^id(NSNumber *number) {